asnaqsys/asnaqsys.github.io/manuals/enhancements/enhancing-ui/calling-program-from-non-displayfile-page.md

 The first time `OnGet()` is called, `__ASNA_JobHandle__` would be zero and the `command.JobStarted` would return false.
 Subsequent calls would return true as the `__ASNA_JobHandle__` would have the value returned by `command.StartJob()`.

 ### Calling a Program

+> The model behind a razor page can make use of the [Command](/reference/expo/qsys-expo-model/command.html) class to [Call](/reference/expo/qsys-expo-model/command.html#void-callstring-assemblypath-string-programname-string-parms) as specific Program in an especific Assembly or it can [Call](/reference/expo/qsys-expo-model/command.html#void-callstring-programname-string-parms) a program passing only the Program name, in this last case, the [AssemblyList](/manuals/programming/programs-and-procedures/call-program.html#assembly-list) is used to locate the assembly containing the called program.

 The menu could present various options, we could add the following code to the OnPost() method of the Minutus page to handle the user selection:

 ```cs